shariq1989/cookbook/content/recipe/Peruvian_Chicken.md

 For the Chicken:

 1. Adjust oven rack to the upper-middle position and preheat the oven to 450 degrees.
-2. Prepare a wire rack on a rimmed baking sheet lined with aluminium foil.
+2. Prepare a wire rack on a rimmed baking sheet lined with aluminum foil.
 3. Dry chicken thoroughly with a cloth.
 4. Combine cumin, paprika, garlic, vinegar, salt, pepper, and oil in a small bowl and mix well.
 5. Spread mixture evenly over the whole chicken and under the skin.